jimmybob-tonytcb/BungleTub/README.md

 ## Details

-Tubbungle is licensed under the Bob Simulator License, readable from the link below:
+Bungletub is licensed under the Bob Simulator License, readable from the link below:

 https://www.tc-blox.net/legal/bobsimulator-license